-Let’s take a look at the winter menu before this happens and switch the high fat, high calorie foods for my warming winter favourites below.
+Let’s look at the winter menu before this happens and switch your high fat, high calorie comfort foods for my warming winter favourites below.

-Add warm milk to cereals – The best cereal choice should contain at least 3g of fibre per serve, warm skim milk in the microwave for around 30 seconds then add to your cereal.
+Add warm milk to cereals – The best cereal choice should contain at least 3g of fibre per serve, warm skim milk in the microwave then add to your cereal.

 Porridge – This is a winter favourite in many households, make sure you use the ‘rolled’ oats as these are higher in fibre than ‘quick’ oats.
 If you want to make oats for one, just add 1/3 cup oats and 2/3 cup water to a microwave safe cereal bowl and microwave for 1-2 minutes (depending on your microwave power), add a bit of skim milk, half a banana and sprinkle with cinnamon for a deliciously warming breakfast.

 Beans on toast – A small can of beans and a slice of multigrain toast will provide a good start to the day.

 Cooked breakfast – Poach or use cooking spray to fry an egg.
 Add multi grain toast for more fibre.
 If you want bacon, use bacon short cuts.
 Add more than just protein by including sliced tomato, mushrooms and spinach.